 Note that livestock carriers travelling with non-self-contained trucks are asked to travel with and use drop sheets.

-Due to length of voyages, most livestock cannot be carried on our Inside Passage or Discovery Coast Passage routes.
+Due to length of voyages, most livestock cannot be carried on our Inside Passage or Discovery Coast Connector routes.
 The exception to this rule is live fish, which can be transported on these routes.

 Q: May I travel with my pet(s)?